KStateMachine/kstatemachine/README.md

             // instead of listening each transition separately }

-        ignoredEventHandler = StateMachine.IgnoredEventHandler { _, _, _ ->
+        // set logger to enable internal state machine logging on your platform logger = StateMachine.Logger { println(it) }

         // it is possible to set custom ignored event handler
         // for event that does not match any transition,
-            // for example to throw exceptions on ignored events }

-        pendingEventHandler = StateMachine.PendingEventHandler { pendingEvent, _ ->
+        // for example to throw exceptions on ignored events ignoredEventHandler = StateMachine.IgnoredEventHandler { _, _, _ ->

+        }

         // you can set custom pending event handler which is triggered
-            // if processEvent() is called while previous processEvent() is not complete error(
+        // if processEvent() is called while previous processEvent() is not complete pendingEventHandler = StateMachine.PendingEventHandler { pendingEvent, _ ->

+            error(
                 "$this can not process pending $pendingEvent " + "as event processing is already running. " +